PolymathicAI/the_well/datasets/convective_envelope_rsg/README.md

 **What phenomena of physical interest are captured in the data:** turbulence and convection (inherently 3D processes), variability.

-**How to evaluate a new simulator operating in this space:** can it predict behaviour of simulation in convective steady-state, given only perhaps a few snapshots at the beginning of the simulation?
+**How to evaluate a new simulator operating in this space:** can it predict behaviour of simulation in convective steady-state, given only a few snapshots at the beginning of the simulation?

 **Caveats:** complicated geometry, size of a slice in R varies with R (think of this as a slice of cake, where the parts of the slice closer to the outside have more area/volume than the inner parts), simulation reaches convective steady-state at some point and no longer "evolves".